Deploy a Matrix Server

 Before considering your server operational, confirm every item on this list:

 1. Registration disabled. enable_registration: false in homeserver.yaml.
-Nobody can create accounts without a token.
+Nobody can self-register through the registration API.
+All accounts are created manually with the register_new_matrix_user CLI tool.

 4. Element Web listens on localhost only.
 The Docker port binding is 127.0.0.1:8080:80.
 Run docker port element-web to confirm.